-Pre-flight my trip report starts in the Emirates Lounge in Brisbane International airport.
+Pre-flight our trip report starts in the Emirates Lounge in Brisbane International airport.

 Business Class On Emirates A380

-The cabin feels luxurious, with classy burled walnut veneer, gold trim and pearlised plastic that frames the seats.
-The mood lighting during the flight meant that the colours of the ceiling changed with the local time.
-I particularly like the starry sky panels which are shown during the night time.
+The cabin feels luxurious, with classy burled walnut veneer, gold trim, and pearlized plastic that frames the seats.
+The mood lighting during the flight meant that the colors of the ceiling changed with the local time.
+I particularly like the starry sky panels which are shown during the nighttime.

 Each seat comes with loads of storage, an in-seat power supply, a side desk for space to work, and your very own minibar (not refrigerated), stocked with soft drinks.
 The seat can be reclined into a full, comfy flatbed.
-Each seat also comes with a thin blanket, a large sized pillow, a duvet, noise cancelling headphones, flight socks and earplugs.
+Each seat also comes with a thin blanket, a large-sized pillow, a duvet, noise-canceling headphones, flight socks, and earplugs.
 Read this article on how to choose the best Emirates Business Class seat on the A380.

 Food On Emirates Business Class

-Soon after take off, supper was served.
-As as starter, I choose the thai-style beef salad, which was good: thinly sliced prime beef tenderloin marinated with oriental soy sauce, chilli and fresh lime, presented with a green papaya salad.
-The main course: garlic and chilli prawns, served with steamed pak choy, stir-fried shiitake mushrooms and lemongrass and coconut-infused rice.
+Soon after takeoff, supper was served.
+As a starter, I choose the Thai-style beef salad, which was good: thinly sliced prime beef tenderloin marinated with oriental soy sauce, chili, and fresh lime, presented with a green papaya salad.
+The main course: garlic and chili prawns, served with steamed Pak Choy, stir-fried shiitake mushrooms and lemongrass, and coconut-infused rice.
 As a dessert, I choose the chocolate soufflé tart, served with fresh raspberries (see photos of the food below).
-Overall, food was ok but not as good as the food served on the Dubai-Sydney leg.
+Overall, the food was ok but not as good as the food served on the Dubai-Sydney leg.

-About 2.5 hours before landing, breakfast was served with a fresh mango juice, a palette of tropical and seasonal cut fresh fruits, fruit flavoured yoghurt, and a bread basket (butter croissant and a pastry).
+About 2.5 hours before landing, breakfast was served with a fresh mango juice, a palette of tropical and seasonal cut fresh fruits, fruit-flavored yogurt, and a bread basket (butter croissant and a pastry).
 As a main course, I choose the delicatessen’s cold meat and cheese, offering a gourmet selection of mild breakfast cheeses served with sliced roasted beef and shaves smoked chicken, dressed with an array of garnishes.

-Emirates offers 10MB of free WiFi to each passenger during the flight.
-An additional 600MB could be purchased for $1.
-If you exceeded that limit, you could purchase yet another 600MB for $1.
-WiFi worked great.
+Emirates offers 10MB of free Wi-Fi to each passenger during the flight.
+An additional 600MB could be purchased for $1 USD.
+If you exceeded that limit, you could purchase yet another 600MB for $1 USD.
+Wi-Fi worked great.

-Emirates offers comfy seats, excellent amenity kits, huge entertainment selection, excellent food and wonderful crew as well as their well-appointed bar on the upper deck makes flying Emirates’ A380 Business Class impressive.
+Emirates offers comfy seats, excellent amenity kits, a huge entertainment selection, excellent food, and wonderful crew, as well as their well-appointed bar on the upper deck makes flying Emirates’ A380 Business Class impressive.
 Flying the Airbus A380 is a far superior experience to Business Class on Emirates’ Boeing 777.

-You may also want to read my other long haul Business and First Class flight reviews on Emirates.
+You may also want to read our other long-haul Business and First Class flight reviews on Emirates.